₹198.00

 Ans 4.

-Special Drawing Rights (SDRs) in the IMF
+Special Drawing Rights (SDRs) of IMF

 Q5.
 Explain the Challenges and Criticisms of WTO.
 Also discuss the Peacekeeping Operations of United Nations.
 6+4